godotengine/godot-docs/classes/class_node.rst

 :ref:`Tween<class_Tween>` **create_tween** **(** **)**

 Creates a new :ref:`Tween<class_Tween>` and binds it to this node.
+Fails if the node is not inside the tree.

-This is equivalent of doing:
+This is the equivalent of doing:

 .. tabs::